pomponchik/transfunctions/README.md

 - Exceptions will not work normally inside this function.
 Rather, they can be picked up and intercepted in [`sys.unraisablehook`](https://docs.python.org/3/library/sys.html#sys.unraisablehook), but they will not go up the stack above this function.
 This is due to a feature of CPython: exceptions that occur inside callbacks for finalizing objects are completely escaped.

 This mode is well suited for functions such as logging or sending statistics from your code: simple functions from which no exceptions or return values are expected.
 In all other cases, I recommend using the tilde syntax.

+## Typing

+Typing is the most difficult problem we faced when developing this library.
+In most situations, it has already been solved, but in some cases you may still notice flaws when using `mypy` or other static type analyzers.
+If you encounter similar problems, please [report](https://github.com/pomponchik/transfunctions/issues) them.

+There are 2 main difficulties in developing typing here:

+- Code generation creates code in runtime that is not in the source files of your project.
+Whereas most type analyzers look at your code statically, at what is actually present in your files.
+- We mix several types of syntax in a single template function, but the static analyzer does not know that this is a template and part of the code will be deleted from here.
+In its opinion, this is the final function that will continue to be used in your project.

+As you can see, typing in Python is not well suited for metaprogramming.
+However, in this project, almost all the problems with typing turned out to be solved in one way or another.
+The main reason why this is so is that we mostly remove code from functions, but hardly add it there during code generation.
+In other words, we almost never encounter the problem of how to type the added code.
+This makes the solution to most typing problems accessible.
+However!
+Unfortunately, we were not able to completely hide all the typing problems under the hood, but you should still be aware of some of them if you use `mypy` or another analyzer.